 Then put your rubber stopper with airlock (filled halfway with water) on the top of your jug and wait for the lovely bubbles to start forming.

-(Edit: This mead turned out absolutely wonderful, dry with only a hint of sweetness and a lovely floral flavor and aroma.
-I have to admit, I was a bit worried that the yarrow was going to make it bitter, but it wasn’t at all.
-You can see more details on how it turned here: Updates and Recent Happenings: More Raspberries and Wildflower Mead)
+This mead turned out absolutely wonderful, dry with only a hint of sweetness and a lovely floral flavor and aroma.
+I have to admit, I was a bit worried that the yarrow was going to make it bitter, but it wasn’t overly bitter at all.

 Hope you like it, and happy mead making!